elyra-ai/community/contributing.md

   you will be expected to help with bugs or follow-up issues on the patch.
 Consistent, judicious use of LGTMs is a great way to gain credibility as a reviewer with the broader community.
 * Sometimes, other changes will be merged which conflict with your pull request's changes.
 The PR can't be merged until the conflict is resolved.
-This can be resolved with "git fetch origin" followed by "git merge origin/master" and resolving the conflicts by hand, then pushing the result to your branch.
+This can be resolved with "git fetch origin" followed by "git merge origin/main" and resolving the conflicts by hand, then pushing the result to your branch.
 * Try to be responsive to the discussion rather than let days pass between replies.

 ## Merging Pull Requests

-To avoid a convoluted master branch history, with lots of "merge xxx" on the commit history, we are not using the GitHub `merge pull request` UI option and recommending either `squash and merge` or `rebase and merge` options.
+To avoid a convoluted main branch history, with lots of "merge xxx" on the commit history, we are not using the GitHub `merge pull request` UI option and recommending either `squash and merge` or `rebase and merge` options.